greymd/tmux-xpanes/README.md

 `-s` option is useful if you have following issues.

- * It takes long time to open the multiple new panes because login shell loads a bunch of configures (i.e `~/.zshrc` loads something ).
+ * It takes long time to open the multiple new panes because default shell loads a bunch of configures (i.e `~/.zshrc` loads something ).
  * If you do not want to leave commands on your shell history.

 With `-s` option, `xpanes` does not create a new login shell.